 The rules contained in the current edition of Robert's Rules of Order Newly Revised shall govern this Association in all cases to which they are applicable and in which they are not inconsistent with these bylaws and any special rules of order the Association may adopt.

 ARTICLE XIII NOMINATION AND ELECTION OF OFFICERS AND GOVERNORS

 The Board of Governors shall elect a nominating committee each year at its June meeting.
 The membership of said committee shall exclude the sitting President and shall consist of not less than five (5) members who presently serve on the Board of Governors or have previously served on the Board of Governors.
-The nominating committee shall nominate not less than twenty-one (21) individuals to serve on the Board of Governors.
-The nominating committee shall submit its list of nominees to the Board of Governors by report not later than July 21st.
+The nominating committee shall nominate not less than seventeen (17) individuals to serve on the Board of Governors.
+The nominating committee shall submit its list of nominees to the Board of Governors by report not later than August 21st.
 (Said report shall thereupon be submitted to the General Membership not later than September 30 by mail or by publishing said report in the Association Newsletter.)